SachinDahiya-DataWizard/Olympics-Analytics/README.md

 The Olympics Analytics project has immense potential for further exploration and enhancement.
 Future developments may include incorporating machine learning techniques for predictive analysis, expanding the dataset to cover more Olympic events, and integrating real-time data feeds to keep the analysis up to date.

 # Contact
-For any questions, suggestions, or collaboration opportunities, feel free to reach out to the project maintainers:
+For any questions, suggestions, or collaboration opportunities, feel free to reach out to the project maintainer:

 Name: Sachin Dahiya

 GitHub: [Data Wizard](https://github.com/SachinDahiya-DataWizard)

 Email: sdsachindahiya7@gmail.com

 I welcome contributions and appreciate your interest in the Olympics Analytics project.